 You must check the date from which these rules apply for the tax or duty you are dealing with.
 See CH81011 for full details.

-In most cases the automatic reversal will be in the next return - see example 1 below.
+In most cases the reversal will be in the next return - see example 1 below.
 Occasionally the reversal may be in a later return - see example 2 below.

 You should not apply the delayed tax rules in cases where you discover other unrelated errors in the same periods covered by the delayed tax.
 In such cases you should follow the normal multiple error rules in CH82250 and the example at CH82273.